 About Us

-We’re the honus of Key Club’s California-Nevada-Hawai’i district, region 18, division 22 komohanas.
-Our motto is ‘service all day everyday.’
+We’re the Honus of Key Club’s California-Nevada-Hawai’i District, Region 18, and Division 22 Komohanas.
+Our division’s motto is ‘service all day everyday.’

 Key Club is a student-led, high school organization.
 Our members want to make the world a better place through service, growing as leaders along the way.
-Key Club appears in over 40 countries, boasting over 276,000 members!
+Key Club appears in 45 countries, boasting over 220,000 members!

-Our Komohana division is one of three teams in division 22.
-The other divisions are Hikina and Makai.
-Our division includes the schools Aiea, Castle, Damien, Kailua, Kapolei, Leilehua, McKinley, Mililani, Pearly City, and Waipahu.
-Our division’s mascot is a green sea turtle.
+Division 22 Komohana is one of three divisions in Region 18.
+The other divisions are Division 22 Hikina and Division 22 Makai.
+Our division’s clubs are Aiea, Castle, Damien, Kailua, Kalaheo, Kapolei, Leilehua, McKinley, Mililani, Pearly City, and Waipahu.
+Our division’s mascot is the Honu (green sea turtle).

 Instagram